-We must consider the use of all possible forms of energy, whether renewable or non-renewable, and evaluate the consequences of the use thereof in the short, medium and long terms, in the context of everything from large-scale power stations to micro power generation.
+We must consider the use of all possible forms of energy, renewable or not, and assess the consequences of their use in the short, medium and long terms, in the context of everything from large-scale power stations to micro power generation.

-The potentiation of the integrated operation of all forms of power generation requires networking in two senses.
-Firstly by favouring the forms of power generation, which have lower environmental costs and have an international connection, which ensures greater safety and favours power circulation in the event of need or excesses.
+Integrated operation of all forms of power generation requires networking in two senses.
+Firstly by favouring the forms of power generation, which have lower environmental costs and secondly having an international connection, which ensures greater safety and favours power circulation in the event of need or excesses.